If you find vskill useful, give it a star on GitHub→

 bash

-npx vskill install <source>
+npx vskill@latest install <source>

 FlagDescription